stpierre/crashes/README.rst

 This README documents the code.
 The results of the data can be found at `<http://stpierre.github.io/crashes/>`_.

-The CLI is divided into five subcommands that should be run in order:
+The CLI is divided into several subcommands that should be run in order:

 * ``fetch`` downloads the raw PDF accident reports from LPD;
 * ``jsonify`` extracts key data from the PDFs and generates a single (large) JSON document containing those data;
 * ``curate`` assists in manually categorizing all of the potentially-relevant accident reports;
+* ``geocode`` assists in manually geocoding (i.e., determining the exact location) of curated accident reports;
 * ``graph`` generates useful graphs of the curated data;
 * ``results`` generates the input data for the explanation of results.